cable8mm/db-to-markdown/README.md

 # About

-This library is for importing from db to document for Jekyll reporitory.
+This library is for importing from db to document for Jekyll repository.

 ## License